 At a Glance

-- The mission is the culmination of NASA’s commercial crew program, a public-private partnership approach to spaceflight resulting from policy decisions made by NASA and the White House a decade ago.
+- The mission was the culmination of NASA’s commercial crew program, a public-private partnership approach to spaceflight resulting from policy decisions made by NASA and the White House a decade ago.

-- You can get involved by watching this historical launch live and sharing your excitement with others.
-You can also learn why the ISS and commercial crew matter, and take other actions to get involved with The Planetary Society.
+- You can learn why the ISS and commercial crew matter, and take other actions to get involved with The Planetary Society.

 Nine years after the final Space Shuttle mission blasted off from Kennedy Space Center, humans are once again launching to orbit from the United States.
 On 30 May, NASA astronauts Bob Benkhen and Doug Hurley climbed inside a SpaceX Crew Dragon vehicle atop a Falcon 9 rocket and embarked on the world’s first orbital commercial spaceflight with astronauts aboard.
-They arrived at the ISS safely less than a day later, where they will remain for at least a month.
-Based on how smoothly the mission proceeds, NASA is expected to keep the astronauts aboard the station between 1 and 4 months.
-They will return to Earth in Crew Dragon, splashing down in the Atlantic Ocean just off the Florida coast from where their mission started.
+They arrived at the ISS safely less than a day later, stayed on board for roughly 2 months, and returned to Earth on 2 August.

 Space firsts like this are rare.
-For NASA, it is a moment akin to John Young and Bob Crippen climbing aboard the first Space Shuttle flight in 1981—except this time it was a private company, not NASA, that launched the rocket.
-The last time a new spacecraft sent a human into orbit was 2003, when Yang Liwei performed China’s first human spaceflight aboard Shenzhou 5.
-For private companies, there is no comparison.
-Though Virgin Galactic’s SpaceShipTwo space plane and its predecessor, SpaceShipOne, have carried humans beyond the boundary of space, no company has ever launched astronauts into orbit.
+For NASA, it was a moment akin to John Young and Bob Crippen climbing aboard the first Space Shuttle flight in 1981—except this time it was a private company, not NASA, that launched the rocket.
+Before the launch, the last time a new spacecraft sent a human into orbit was 2003, when Yang Liwei performed China’s first human spaceflight aboard Shenzhou 5.
+For private companies, there was no comparison.
+Though Virgin Galactic’s SpaceShipTwo space plane and its predecessor, SpaceShipOne, have carried humans beyond the boundary of space, no company had ever launched astronauts into orbit.

 Since the retirement of the Space Shuttle program in 2011, NASA has relied on Russia to launch its astronauts on Soyuz vehicles.
 Not only is this undesirable from a U.S. political perspective, it also represents a single point of failure for access to the space station.
 Not just NASA astronauts will fly aboard Crew Dragon—Japan’s Soichi Noguchi will be 1 of 4 crewmembers on the very next flight scheduled for September 2020.